The Gods Among Us:

 but an overwhelming force comparable to nothing I know.

-For complete information and registration, visit
+For registration, visit

-Richard Tarnas, Professor of depth psychology and cultural history, will describe the remarkable development of the archetypal perspective from primal times and classical antiquity to our postmodern era, and draw on the archetypal astrological perspective to analyze the dramatic planetary alignments of our time.
+Richard Tarnas, professor of depth psychology and cultural history, will describe the remarkable development of the archetypal perspective from primal times and classical antiquity to our postmodern era, and draw on the archetypal astrological perspective to analyze the dramatic planetary alignments of our time.
 We will also examine the striking similarity of our collective historical moment to initiatory rites of passage, spiritual emergences, and crucial stages of what Jung called the individuation process.

 The beautiful setting of Eranos on Lago Maggiore at the border with Italy is where C.G.
 Jung and Eranos’s founder Olga Fröbe-Kapteyn held its famous annual gatherings that brought together world scholars in depth psychology, comparative religion, literary criticism, and history to explore the archetypal and symbolic depths of human experience.
 The continuing presence of these ancestors and teachers—Jung, Erich Neumann, Marie-Louise von Franz, Gershom Scholem, Mircea Eliade, Joseph Campbell, Karl Kerenyi, Henri Corbin, Adolph Portmann, James Hillman, and many others— can still be felt at the roundtable, on the terraces overlooking the lake, and in the lecture hall of Casa Eranos.